 - Let your child feed himself or herself. - Offer mostly table foods.
-Do not give your child small, hard and round foods that he or she can choke on such as nuts, popcorn, whole grapes and cut up hotdogs. - Limit juice to no more than four ounces a day. - Do not give your child more than 24 ounces of milk a day.
+Do not give your child small, hard and round foods that he or she can choke on such as nuts, popcorn and whole grapes. - Limit juice to no more than four ounces a day. - Switch to low-fat milk but do not give your child more than 24 ounces a day.
 If your child does not drink at least 16 ounces of milk a day, serve other calcium-rich foods such as yogurt and cheese daily.